 The reality is that we’re already living in this world thanks to Wi-Fi hubs, smart televisions, and digital video recorders.
-In fact, you’re probably already interacting with 7 to 10 devices that are connected to the internet every day.

-‘Invisible Payments’ and a Smooth Customer Experience
+‘Invisible Payments’ and a Smooth Customer Experience with Credit Cards

 “Providing the consumer with a truly frictionless experience is the holy grail for the payments industry.
 This has already been achieved in-app with platforms such as Uber, but has yet to be translated in-store,” writes Andre Stoorvogel for Mobile Payments Today.